-The school embeds Data Analysis & Implementation Cycles to close each unit of study.
-This process allows time for teachers to come together to collaboratively reflect on data collected throughout a unit of study and student work to determine appropriate instructional shifts in order to meet the needs of students.
-The schools focus on data and dedication to carving out time for reflection and restructuring drives classroom practice.
-Administration builds in the time for this to happen during specific weeks in site based Professional Development.
+The Charter School embeds Data Analysis & Implementation Cycles to close each unit of study.
+Administration is the holders of academic and behavior data and the review of implementation cycles.
+Leaders build in the time for this to happen during specific weeks in site based Professional Development.
 Administration also strategically pairs teachers so that they are able to support one another during the process.
 Administration pulls the data from testing such as MAP and from teacher gradebooks.
-The teacher's engage in a data-dive that centers around looking at specific trends.
+The teachers engage in a data-dive that centers around looking at specific trends.
 After the trends are identified, teachers work towards creating an implementation plan guided around supporting and improving areas identified as needing growth.
+This process allows time for teachers to come together to collaboratively reflect on data collected throughout a unit of study and student work to determine appropriate instructional shifts in order to meet the needs of students.
+The Charter Schools focus on data and dedication to carving out time for reflection and restructuring drives classroom practice.